andrewisen/loganzabuurst/README.md

 Video by [Anna Shvets](https://www.pexels.com/@shvetsa) from [Pexels](https://www.pexels.com/).
 Check out [Anna's website](http://annashvets.com/)

+## After Effects

+The AE Project File can be found [here](https://www.dropbox.com/s/x0abzm1r75rua64/loganzabuurst-ae-project.zip?dl=1).
+Do what ever you want with it.

 ## Known issues

 -   Safari video not playing on localhost